dcomtois/summarytools/README.md

 ## Latest News

 Version 0.8.0 is now on CRAN.
-A vignette to complement information on this page is available [here].
+A vignette which complements information found on this page is available [here](https://cdn.rawgit.com/dcomtois/summarytools/5e2578f2/vignettes/Introduction.html).

 ## What is summarytools?